 Because of the success of the first phase of the program, in 2010 DANIDA awarded SK a three-year $350,000 for a second phase initiative in SVH-Mituntu.
 The grant will enable many more women's groups to receive the in-depth training and offer guidance and assistance to individual women and women's groups that have started their own businesses.

 In June 2009, SVH–Mbakalo launched the Flo DeWitt Women Empowerment Initiative, a microfinance program providing short-term loans of 30,000 Kenyan shillings (~$400) to local women's groups.
 These loans finance income-generating activities and help the groups achieve greater self-sufficiency.
 The women work on projects ranging from beekeeping to crop development.

 Before receiving the loans, the women received training on how to effectively manage their capital, maintain active membership, develop a sustainable project, and repay the money.

 Mary Kibor Community Empowerment Center

-Located in SVH-Mbakalo, the Center intends to offer three main resources including a library, a computer lab, and a meeting hall to serve the community.
+Located in SVH-Mbakalo, the Center will offer three main resources including a library, a computer lab, and a meeting hall to serve the community.
+There will also be a Business Centre where copies may be made, stationeries may be purchased and other services will be offered to the community.
 Plans for community members and children to have the ability to learn year-round, beyond the traditional school year.